-From actress and math genius Danica McKellar comes a groundbreaking guide to mathematics for middle school girls, their parents, and educators.
+From actress and math genius Danica McKellar comes a groundbreaking middle school math workbook for middle school girls, their parents, and educators.

 As the math education crisis in this country continues to make headlines, research continues to prove that it is in middle school when math scores begin to drop—especially for girls—in large part due to the relentless social conditioning that tells girls they “can’t do” math, and that math is “uncool.”
 Young girls today need strong female role models to embrace the idea that it’s okay to be smart!